-109.1 Payment of Fees.
-An application shall not be valid and shall not be reviewed until the applicable fees prescribed by law have been paid.
-A permit shall not be valid until the fees prescribed by law have been paid, nor shall an amendment to a permit be released until the additional fee, if any, has been paid.

-109.2 Schedule of permit fees.
-On buildings, structures, electrical, gas, mechanical, and plumbing systems or alterations requiring a permit, a fee for each permit shall be paid as required, in accordance with the schedule as established by the applicable governing authority.
+- 109.1 Payment of Fees.
+A permit application shall not be valid until the fees prescribed by the town has been paid, nor shall an amendment to a permit be released until the additional fee, if any, has been paid. - 109.2 Schedule of permit fees.
+On buildings, structures, electrical, gas, mechanical and plumbing systems or alterations requiring a permit, a fee for each permit shall be paid as required, as set forth on the Town's fee schedule adopted by resolution of the Town Commission.